Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Methodology

+Since the underlying graph structure for each time-series component is not known in advance, we have to infer it from historical data.
+To this end, we first apply the decomposition process described in the previous section to the entire training dataset, then independently construct a graph for each resulting component.
+We note that graph structure learning is an offline task as the graph structures are assumed to be static.
-After decomposing the time-series into its constructing components, we construct the underlying graph for each component by connecting a subset of nodes.
-To ensure computational efficiency, each component is downsampled to a level that preserves its general patterns.

-Next, the distance between two variates is measured using the Dynamic Time Warping (DTW)~\cite{muller2007dynamic} metric.
-DTW is chosen for its robustness in handling nonlinear alignments, providing reliable similarity measurements between time-series.
-Finally, we connect each node to its $K$ nearest neighbors according to the DTW distance, with $K$ being a hyperparameter in our approach.
-The described procedure is outlined in Alg.~\ref{alg:graph_const}.
+The overall procedure is summarized in Algorithm~\ref{alg:graph_const}.
+It starts with decomposing the time-series into its fundamental components, where the number of these components is assumed to be identical across all variates.
+To ensure computational efficiency, each component is first downsampled to a level that preserves its essential structural patterns.
+To quantify similarity between sensor readings within each time-series component, we compute pairwise distances between the variates using Dynamic Time Warping (DTW)~\cite{muller2007dynamic}.
+DTW is selected for its robustness in capturing nonlinear temporal alignments between time-series.
+Each node is then connected to its $K$ nearest neighbors according to the DTW distances, where $K$ is a hyperparameter.

+Figures \ref{fig:heatmap1} and \ref{fig:heatmap2} illustrate DTW distances between different nodes for both the trend and seasonal components of the air pollution dataset, described in Section~\ref{sec:datasets}.
+These heatmaps reveal distinct patterns of similarity, with lower normalized DTW values indicating stronger dependencies between nodes.
+Thus, the graphs constructed for the trend and seasonal components have different structures.
+Our ablation study, described in Section~\ref{sec:ablation}, confirms that this results in a significant improvement over a GNN-based forecasting model that does not perform decomposition or uses the same graph structure for all components.

-Fig.~\ref{fig:USA} depicts the inferred graph from the trend component of the carbon intensity dataset, described in Section~\ref{sec:datasets}.
-Here the inferred graph is directional, as one variate might be dependent on the lagged version of the other one, but the opposite is not necessarily true.
-Fig.~\ref{fig:heatmap} illustrates the Dynamic Time Warping (DTW) distances between different nodes for both the trend and seasonal components of the air pollution dataset.
-These heatmaps reveal distinct patterns of similarity, with lower normalized DTW values indicating stronger temporal alignment between nodes.
+Figure~\ref{fig:USA} depicts the graph constructed for the trend component of the carbon intensity dataset, described in Section~\ref{sec:datasets}.
+As it can be seen, the inferred graph contains directed edges, as one variate might be dependent on the lagged version of the other one, but the opposite is not necessarily true.